Aspect Ratio is everything

 Cropping to the Aspect Ratio of the size you want on Export

-If you want an image to be a fixed size in pixels, inches, or centimetres; you have to crop to that Aspect Ratio in Lightroom.
+If you want an image to be a fixed size in pixels, inches, or centimetres; you must crop to that Aspect Ratio in Lightroom.
 If you don’t crop to that Aspect Ratio, only one edge will be respected.
 The edge that will be respected will be the longest edge of the image.
 The other edge will be resized to match the Aspect Ratio of the size you want on export.

 Let me explain.

-If a landscape oriented image has a cropped size on the screen of 7000 x 5000, and you export with an image size of 1024 x 768.
+If a landscape-oriented image has a cropped size on the screen of 7000 x 5000, and you export with an image size of 1024 x 768.
 The exported image would have an image size of 1024 x 731.
 So, the longest edge has been respected.

 The process is:

-Click on the drop down directly opposite “Aspect:”
+Click on the drop-down directly opposite “Aspect:”